 If you’ve been considering going to a residential rehab to treat your drinking problem there are many reasons why the end of the year is the best time to start.
 So, let’s look at some of the benefits of doing so and what Christmas at rehab can look like for you.

-1. It’s NOT the Most Wonderful Time of the Year
+1. It’s not always the Most Wonderful Time of the Year

 Let’s be honest – Christmas isn’t always as magical as we imagine it to be.